pratikrathore8/opt_for_pinns/README.md

 # Challenges in Training PINNs: A Loss Landscape Perspective

-This repository provides companion code for "Challenges in Training PINNs: A Loss Landscape Perspective".
+This repository contains companion code for "Challenges in Training PINNs: A Loss Landscape Perspective".
 We provide instructions for reproducing our experiments and plots.

 ## Installation

-After the repository is downloaded or cloned, one can change to the directory and run the following code to install required packages specified in the `requirements.txt`:
+After the repository is downloaded or cloned, please change to the opt_for_pinns/ directory and run the following code to pip install packages specified in `requirements.txt`:

 ```
 pip install -r requirements.txt